hobby-kube/guide/README.md

 > Securing hosts on both public and private interfaces is an absolute necessity.

 This is a tough one.
-Almost every single guide fails to bring the security topic to the table to the extent it deserves. **One of the biggest misconceptions is that private networks are secure**, but private does not mean secure.
+Almost every single guide fails to bring the security topic to the table to the extent it deserves. **One of the biggest misconceptions is that private networks are secure** but private does not mean secure.
 In fact, private networks are more often than not shared between many customers in the same data center.
 This might not be the case with all providers.
-It's generally good advise to gain absolute certainty, what the actual conditions of a *private* network are.
+It's generally good advice to gain absolute certainty about what the actual conditions of a *private* network are.

 ### Firewall